-Faculty/academic staff granted an approved leave of absence without pay may continue in force all of the optional benefit programs by paying the full cost of all premiums.
-Coverage may be continued by making cash payments for as long as the approved leave continues.
-Payments for benefits to be kept in force should be made directly to Michigan State University and sent to the Staff Benefits Office no later than the first day of the month for which the payment is due.
-If benefits are not maintained, it will be necessary to re-enroll within 31 days of returning to active employment, prove insurability or wait for an Open Enrollment period.
+Faculty/academic staff granted an approved leave of absence without pay may continue in force the optional benefit programs by paying the full cost of all premiums.
+The same University contribution toward the dental premium continues for up to 24 months while on a leave of absence without pay.
+Coverage for other optional benefits may be continued by making cash payments for as long as the approved leave continues.
+Payments for benefits to be kept in force should be made directly to Michigan State University and sent to the Benefits Office no later than the first day of the month for which the payment is due.
+Optional benefits not maintained will be reinstated upon return to active employment.